Social Media Marketing 101: The Best Guide You’ll Find

 What is social media marketing?

 Hold on a minute… What exactly does this term “social media marketing” mean?!
 Before we take a look at the platforms, here’s a quick explanation.
 Social media marketing is the process of crafting and sharing content precisely for each social platform with specific goals in mind.
-These goals can range from gaining more exposure through ‘likes’ and ‘shares’ to upping your amount of website traffic.
+The goals of this type of marketing range from gaining more exposure through ‘likes’ and ‘shares’ to upping your amount of website traffic.
 It’s also a great way to keep the conversation active around your business, or it can be used as a way to provide quality support to your clients.

 In this guide you will learn how to create content for each platform to suit both your marketing intentions and your consumers’ preferences.